 - Enter the total possible number of clinical hours a student can earn if he participates in all aspects of this course.

-You can also change these fields on a course instance's Info view.
+You can also change these fields on a course instance's Settings view.

 You can use the degree audit to track your students' fulfillment of your degrees' clinical hours requirements (see below).
 To prepare for that, create course groups for which you can later create clinical or attendance hour requirements.
-For such course groups, make sure that you do not mix clinical-hours courses with other types of courses—doing so will help you keep the requirements straight in the degree audit.
+For such course groups, make sure that you do not mix clinical-hours courses with other types of courses so that you can more easily keep the requirements straight in the degree audit.